Mekari Qontak

 Knowledge Management

-Storing, managing, and sharing information about customers, products, and services within the CRM system.
+Keeping and sharing info about customers, products, and services inside the CRM.

 L